 SkandiaBanken AB (SkandiaBanken) is a Stockholm-based bank that provides retail banking products and services, as well as mutual funds, equity trading and discretionary asset management services, in Sweden.
 While the bank does not have any branches, it does sell banking products through the branch network of the wider Skandia group.
-As of 31 December 2018, SkandiaBanken reported a consolidated asset base of SEK72.1 billion (\in 7.1 billion).
+As of June 2019, SkandiaBanken reported a consolidated asset base of SEK80.2 billion (€7.6 billion).

-For further information on the bank's profile, please see SkandiaBanken AB: Key Facts and Statistics - 9M September 2018, 13 November 2018.
+For further information on the bank's profile, please see SkandiaBanken AB: Key Facts and Statistics - 9M September 2018, published on 13 November 2018